-A slightly-green to normal banana has a pH around 4.6.
+A slightly green to normal banana has a pH of around 4.6.
 The pH of an overripe banana, however, has a pH of 6.5 or higher.

 The pH of the batter has a big effect on leavening and whether to use baking soda or baking powder – and using under-ripe bananas can unintentionally lower the pH of your batter!

 When my freezer bag-o-bananas is getting full, chocolate chip banana bread is usually pretty high on my list of things to make.
 It’s easy, it’s always a crowd-pleaser, and it makes my kitchen smell delicious.

 There are thousands of recipes out there, from Plain Jane banana bread with no add-ins all the way to crazy concoctions like cinnamon streusel topped cream cheese stuffed Nutella swirl peanut butter chip banana bread.

 Sometimes all these extra ingredients are hiding a bland base recipe.
 Not here, though — while you can build on this and add your favorite extras, this recipe itself is delicious, moist, and exactly what banana bread should be!

 I use a pretty simple recipe — bananas (of course!), some Greek yogurt for extra moisture, chocolate chips (preferably miniature, so the chocolate is more evenly dispersed and you get a little in each bite), and hazelnuts.
 That’s right — hazelnuts.